sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 ## Setup

 The source code can be found on [Github](https://github.com/pritunl/pritunl/tree/master).
 The build instructions are a bit old and I was unable to get it working from source.
 I would like to revisit this when I get some more time.
 There is likely an easy way to create a patch to get all the features but, please buy a license and support the devlopers.
 Anyways, here was a start of a Dockerfile to get an instance created.
-It only kinda workds but, it will get the dependencies and the pritunl package installed.
+It only kinda works but, it will get the dependencies and the pritunl package installed.
 No promises from there.

 ```docker
 FROM ubuntu